Building a House

 The house corners should be thick, solid blocks of reinforced concrete, each poured in one piece, because sound concentrates in the corners and you need as much mass as possible there.
 Don't fixate on this as it's a small influencing factor in the overall noise effect.

 U-shaped houses may amplify sound inside the U, especially very low frequency sounds; this refers to sound coming from outside the house, from the direction of the top and sides of the U (not from the bottom of the U).
-If you want a U-shaped house, make sure that the width of the U is much larger than its depth.
+If you want a U-shaped house, the width of the U should be larger than its depth.

 External convex walls are reducing noise better than flat walls, but flat walls are better than concave walls.
 "Convex" means bulging outside, with the middle toward the noise source.
 "Concave" means receding inside, with the middle away from the noise source.